Orthogonal group: In Euclidean geometry

 where, as usual, the subtraction of two points denotes the translation vector that maps the second point to the first one.
-This is a well defined homomorphism, since a straightforward verification shows that, if two pairs of points have the same difference, the same is true for their images by g (for details, see Affine space).
+This is a well defined homomorphism, since a straightforward verification shows that, if two pairs of points have the same difference, the same is true for their images by $g$ (for details, see Affine space).

-The kernel of p is the vector space of the translations.
-So, the translations form a normal subgroup of E(n), the stabilizers of two points are conjugate under the action of the translations, and all stabilizers are isomorphic to O(n).
+The kernel of $p$ is the vector space of the translations.
+So, the translations form a normal subgroup of $\operatorname{E}(n)$, the stabilizers of two points are conjugate under the action of the translations, and all stabilizers are isomorphic to $\operatorname{O}(n)$.

-Moreover, the Euclidean group is a semidirect product of O(n) and the group of translations.
-It follows that the study of the Euclidean group is essentially reduced to the study of O(n).
+Moreover, the Euclidean group is a semidirect product of $\operatorname{O}(n)$ and the group of translations.
+It follows that the study of the Euclidean group is essentially reduced to the study of $\operatorname{O}(n)$.